AndrewJGregory/scrape-mba-results/README.md

   }
 ```

 The `async` keyword is unnecessary here since `await` is not used within the function, but I think including it here makes the function more clear as to what it does.
+Plus, Prettier suggests that the function can be converted to an `async` function anyway.